Natural Multicontact Walking for Robotic Assistive Devices via Musculoskeletal Models and Hybrid Zero Dynamics: The Hybrid Zero Dynamics Method

 \newsec{Multi-Domain Hybrid System} To capture the intrinsic nature of human walking, a multi-domain hybrid system is constructed for the human-prosthesis system model, with the goal of matching the temporal domain pattern observed in natural human walking \cite{ames2011human}.
+Briefly, hybrid is used to refer to the involvement of both \textit{time-driven} and \textit{event-driven} events.
+Multicontact hybrid systems use multiple time-driven domains to describe different contact configurations.
+While such systems have been demonstrated to successfully yield multicontact locomotion \cite{zhao2017multi,zhao2017preliminary}, the inclusion of multiple domains significantly increases the complexity of the nonlinear optimization problem, making it more challenging to constrain the search space to achieve desire behaviors.
+In our work, we leverage muscle models to guide the optimization problem towards \textit{natural} multicontact walking gaits.

 As illustrated in Fig. \ref{fig:domains}, we construct a domain pattern with eight distinct domains (four in each step), and eight transitions between domains.
 Note that since our model is asymmetric, we need to consider an entire gait cycle from right heel strike to the next right heel strike, consisting of two individual steps.
 The domains within each step are named according to the contact points as: Double Support 2 (DS2$_{\{L,R\}}$), Double Support 3 (DS3$_{\{L,R\}}$), Single Support 2 (SS2$_{\{L,R\}}$), and Single Support 1 (SS1$_{\{L,R\}}$), where the subscript $\{L,R\}$ denotes either the left or right stance leg step.
 These domains are similar to the breakdown in \cite{reher2020algorithmic}.

 Equipped with the domain definitions, we construct a directed cycle $\Gamma = (V,E)$ to describe our multi-domain hybrid system, with the vertices $V = \{v_1,\dots,v_8\}$ and edges $E = \{e_1,\dots,e_8\}$ illustrated in Fig. \ref{fig:domains}.
 We denote the set of admissible domains by $\mathcal{D} = \{\mathcal{D}_v\}_{v \in V}$.
 The transitions between these domains are triggered by the set of guards, $S = \{S_e\}_{e \in E}$.
 The discrete dynamics of these transition events are denoted by $\Delta = \{\Delta_e\}_{e \in E}$.